bluejekyll/blog/_posts/2018-12-27-announcing-pg-extend.md

 ## Properly allocating memory in Postgres

 Postgres has it's own allocator, `palloc`, as well as an associated `pfree`.
-These all memory allocated with `palloc` is guaranteed to be deallocated when a transaction and/or connection are closed.
+All memory allocated with `palloc` is guaranteed to be deallocated when a transaction and/or connection are closed.
 This is a nice feature for not leaking memory.
 Somewhat recently, Rust stabilized overriding the global allocator.
-This was the line at in the `pg_magic` macro that was annotated with `#[global_allocator]`.
+This was the line in the `pg_magic` macro that was annotated with `#[global_allocator]`.
 The allocator implementation is straight forward, but I have some open questions about whether or not it's correct, here it is:

 ```rust
 pub struct PgAllocator;